Moving to the Netherlands: Expat Registration Guide

 Your local Gemeente office.
 In Amsterdam: Stadsloket offices.
 In Rotterdam: Stadskantoor.
 In The Hague: Stadhuis or Bezuidenhoutseweg.

-MANDATORYEU + Non-EUThe Burger Service Nummer (BSN) is an eight or nine-digit personal identifier used across all government, healthcare, tax, and employment interactions in the Netherlands.
-You do not need to apply for this separately.
-It is assigned automatically when you complete your BRP municipal registration.
+MANDATORYEU + Non-EUCitizen Service Number (BSN: Burger Service Nummer) in the Netherlands: Issued at the same appointment as BRP registration, no separate action needed.
+The Dutch citizen service number, an 8 or 9-digit personal identifier used for all government, healthcare, tax, and employment interactions.
+You do not need to apply for this separately; it is assigned automatically when you complete your BRP municipal registration.
 There is nothing extra to do; it appears on your registration confirmation.
-You cannot legally work, open a bank account, or register with a GP without it.
+Required before you can legally work, open a bank account, or register with a GP.

 Statutory Health Insurance (Zorgverzekering)

-MANDATORYEU + Non-EUThe Healthcare Insurance Act (Zorgverzekeringswet) requires every Dutch resident to hold a basic health insurance policy (basisverzekering) from a private insurer (Zorgverzekeraar).
-The contents of the basic package are fixed by law: all insurers cover the same treatments, though premiums differ slightly, ranging roughly from EUR 130 to EUR 160 per month in 2024.
-Supplementary coverage (aanvullende verzekering) for dental, physiotherapy, and other services can be added on top.
-If your income falls below the threshold, apply for the healthcare allowance (zorgtoeslag) through the Tax Authority (Belastingdienst).
+MANDATORYEU + Non-EUStatutory Health Insurance (Zorgverzekering) in the Netherlands: Within 4 months of becoming a Dutch resident, legally mandatory for all residents.
+Dutch law (Zorgverzekeringswet) requires every resident to hold a basic health insurance policy (Basisverzekering) from a private insurer (Zorgverzekeraar).
+The contents of the basic package are defined by law; every insurer covers the same treatments.
+Premiums vary (roughly EUR 130-170/month in 2024) but the coverage does not.
+You can add supplementary insurance (Aanvullende Verzekering) for dental, physiotherapy, and optical.
+If your income is below a certain threshold, apply for the healthcare allowance (Zorgtoeslag) via the Tax Authority (Belastingdienst); it can significantly reduce your net premium.

 - BSN (Citizen Service Number)